EgorOrachyov/TensorCFPQ/README.md

 # TensorCFPQ

 Context free path querying on GPGPU powered by Nvidia CUDA.
-Algorithm is based on tesor (Cartesian) product of recursive automata for CFG and graph matrix, and trasitive clojure of boolean block matrices.
+Algorithm is based on tesor (Kronecker) product of recursive automata for CFG and graph matrix.

 Algo was originally developed by YaccConstructor [group](https://github.com/YaccConstructor).